gaphor/gaphor/docs/getting_started.md

 Enough talk, let's get started.

+You can find installers for Gaphor on the [Gaphor website](https://gaphor.org/download).
+Gaphor can be installed on Linux (Flatpak, AppImage), Windows, and macOS.

 Once Gaphor is launched, it provides you a welcome screen.
 It shows you previously openend models and a model templates.